vijayanajay/st_final/docs/arch_review.md

 **TEST-008 (RESOLVED):** Standalone Integration Test Not Integrated into Test Suite.
 The `integration_test.py` script in the root directory was not integrated into the pytest test suite and used the legacy API. ✅ **RESOLVED** - Refactored into proper pytest test functions in `tests/test_integration.py` that use the recommended `apply_strategy` API.

 **DOC-003 (RESOLVED):** Misplaced Documentation File in Incorrect Directory.
 The `docs/src/test_feature_generator.py.md` file was incorrectly located, as test documentation should be in `docs/tests/`. ✅ **RESOLVED** - Consolidated documentation into `docs/tests/test_feature_generator.py.md` with comprehensive content.

+**TEST-009 (RESOLVED):** Test Code Quality Degradation (Duplicate Test File).
+The file `tests/test_metrics_task25.py` was a complete duplicate of the Task 25 risk/reward metrics tests already present in `tests/test_metrics.py`. ✅ **RESOLVED** - Verified all test functions were duplicated, removed the redundant `tests/test_metrics_task25.py` file, and confirmed that all test coverage is maintained in the main test file.

 ---